SilverJan/ecuagenera-notifier/README.md

 The `ecuagenera_notifier.py` script does the following:

 * Open website
+* if do_checkout is True:
+  * Login
+  * Clear basket
 * For each configured product ID, send out email if product is available
+* if do_checkout is True:
+  * Add item to basket in desired quantity
+  * Check if any of the items has been ordered before
+  * if not, order items

 ## How to run it  (ad-hoc or scheduled)